Fiat 125: Poland

 A licence copy was also produced in Poland by the Fabryka Samochodów Osobowych (FSO) from 1967 until 1991, under the brand Polski Fiat as the Polski Fiat 125p, and later as the FSO 1500, FSO 1300, or FSO 125p.

-It was a somewhat simplified variation of the Fiat car, with outdated 1300 cc or 1500 cc engines and mechanicals from the Fiat 1300/1500.
-Polish cars differed in details from Italian ones, most visible were four round headlights instead of square ones, simpler bumpers and front grill, orange front turn signal lenses, different shape details in tail and front lamps design, simpler body sheet metal stampings, old Fiat 1300/1500 chassis and interior.
+It was a somewhat simplified variation of the Fiat car, with outdated 1300 cc or 1500 cc engines and mechanicals from the Fiat 1300 and 1500.
+Polish cars differed in details from Italian ones, most visible were four round headlights instead of square ones, simpler bumpers and front grille, orange front turn signal lenses, different shape details in tail and front lamps design, simpler body sheet metal stampings, old Fiat 1300/1500 chassis and interior.
 This model was also available as an estate (the Polski Fiat 125p Kombi) and a pickup developed in Poland after Italian Fiat 125 production ended in 1972.

 Yugoslavia/Serbia

 Zastava started producing the Fiat 125p in 1969, in an effort to replace the Zastava 1300/1500.
 The body panels and chassis were imported from Poland, while the mechanical parts were reused from the already locally produced Zastava 1300.
 The name was changed to Zastava 125pz (adding a "z" for Zastava), earning the nickname "pezejac".
 While the Polish 125p was available with two different engine options, a 1300cc variant and a 1500cc variant, only the 1300cc was available in the 125pz.
 Production lasted until 1972, when the production of the new Zastava 101 ramped up.
 Zastava then started importing complete Polish Fiat 125p models, and selling them as the Zastava 125p (without the "z"), garnering the nickname "pejac".
 The Zastava 125p was only available with the 1500cc engine.
 This went on until 1983.